SquidDev/urn/docs/lib.prelude.md

 *Defined at lib/list.lisp:87:1*

 Mutate the list `XS`, adding `VAL` to its end.

+## `(quasiquote val)`
+*Macro defined at lib/base.lisp:214:1*

+Quote `VAL`, but replacing all `unquote` and `unquote-splice` with their actual value.

+Be warned, by using this you loose all macro hygiene.
+Variables may not be bound to their expected values.

 ## `(range start end acc)`
 *Defined at lib/list.lisp:126:1*